 Pulpit Rock, the Preacher’s Pulpit, Preikestolen- whatever you want to call it- is mind-blowing.
 Travel writers often talk about scenery taking their breath away, but seriously, Preikestolen tops anything I’ve ever seen.
-Don’t believe me?
-Check out these 15 mind-blowing images.

 I wouldn’t say I have a fear of heights- I’ve skydived twice- but I do have a fear of being near the edge.